 Rome - 4 nights

-- Gardens of Paolo Portoghesi, Calcata (exclusive private visit)
+- Gardens of Paolo Portoghesi, Calcata (exclusive private visit; to be confirmed)

 - Castello Ruspoli, Vignanello

 This morning we visit the private garden of distinguished architect and scholar Paolo Portoghesi.
 The garden reinterprets Baroque elements and Borrominian forms, and fuses geometry with nature to produce a garden which is both spectacularly modern and at the same time, reverent toward the traditions upon which it draws.

 Castello Ruspoli occupies the site of a mid-9th century Benedictine convent later converted to a military stronghold.
 Ortensia Baglioni transformed it into a villa, designed by the great architects Sangallo and Vignola, and succeeding generations created one of Italy’s most beautiful parterres, composed of hedges of bay, laurel and box, which articulate a vast rectangular space.
 The Princess Ruspoli today maintains the gardens.
 (Overnight Rome) B